Nicole ‘Snooki’ Polizzi Twins With Daughter In Instagram Pic: ‘Rollin’ With The Homies’

 Jersey Shore: Family Vacation star Nicole “Snooki” Polizzi shared a new Instagram pic with a caption taken straight from the movie Clueless.
-She stated “rollin’ with the homies” as she posed with her two youngest children, Giovanna and Angelo, as she attempts to keep them happy and busy during this troubling time for America due to the coronavirus pandemic.
+She stated “rollin’ with the homies” as she posed with her two youngest children, Giovanna and Angelo, as she attempted to keep them happy and busy during this troubling time for America due to the coronavirus pandemic.

 As she works with her older children Lorenzo and Giovanna on their schoolwork and engages her infant son, all while attempting to finish up a new and more spacious location of her Snooki Shop in Madison, New Jersey, Nicole is not unlike every other busy working mom with a lot on her plate and not enough time in the day to complete all her tasks.